grscheller/neovim-notes/README.md

 * [Lua](notes/10-Lua.md)
 * [Configuring Neovim](notes/11-Configuration.md)

-Unfortunately, Vim and Neovim are beginning to diverge.

 Since Neovim has become my daily programming driver,
 I test this information against only nvim, and sometimes with the vi which comes with Arch Linux (Joy, Horton, Ritter),